AlexandruBlbn/1st-HTML-CSS-site/README.md

 Hello, this is my first site made in VSC with HTML5 and CSS with some elements of JS.
 This is not finished and some things should be edited and worked on.
-This project was made in 4 days before winter holidays.
+This project was made in 2 days with 3-4 hours a day spent.